 You can spend a year of your degree course studying at one of our partner institutions, between your second and final year of study.
 This would add a year to your degree so you would complete your degree in four years.

-Please be aware that the options available to you from the full list of partner insitutions will depend on the study abroad programme you select.
+Please be aware that the options available to you from the full list of partner institutions will depend on the study abroad programme you select.
 For more detailed information on this, please contact the Student Exchange Team.

 Student Exchange Team

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: email@example.com.

 A key part of a Cass degree is the opportunity to gain professional work experience.
-BSc Investment and Financial Risk Management undergraduates are eligible to undertake an optional one-year paid work placement during the 3rd year of a four year sandwich degree programme.
+BSc Investment and Financial Risk Management undergraduates are eligible to undertake an optional one-year paid work placement during the third year of a four-year sandwich degree programme.